 - Contact our Captain of Administration, who is in charge of VBVRS membership.

-You can start early by joining Explorer Post 800, the next generation of rescue squad volunteers.
+You can start early by joining Explorer Post 800, Jr. EMT, the next generation of rescue squad volunteers.
 Ages 14 to 21 are invited, with ages 12 and 13 welcome with parental supervision.
-Contact Deborah Joyner at (757) 576-2999 for more information.
+Members will learn many of the skills that we use everyday on the ambulance.
+Contact Debbie Joyner at (757) 647-3754, or find them on Facebook for more information.

 Want to be an observer?